Terms of Use

 The test for determining what is a harmful digital communication is whether the communication was designed to cause serious emotional distress.
 This is also very wide in its scope.

-If any user of The Good Registry is deemed to have posted any Content that breaches the requirements of the HDCA or is deemed harmful and/or offensive, The Good Registry may take action by removing specific Content and may notify relevant authorities.
+If you are deemed to have posted any Content that breaches the requirements of the HDCA or is deemed harmful and/or offensive, The Good Registry may take action by removing specific Content and may notify relevant authorities.